 Power and Battery

-This outdoor generator provides up to 240Wh of power, which is more than enough for most power-driven items you’ll bring with you on your travels.
+This outdoor generator provides up to 240Wh of power.
+This is more than enough for most power-driven items you’ll bring with you on your travels.

 It also features a lithium battery pack, which charges very quickly and retains its charge for longer than other types of batteries.